particle-iot/docs/src/content/reference/firmware.md

 `size_t length()`

 - The Core has 100 bytes of emulated EEPROM.
-- The photon has 2048 bytes of emulated EEPROM.
+- The Photon has 2048 bytes of emulated EEPROM.

 ```c++
 // EXAMPLE USAGE